Information and FAQs for new students

 - Officially write to the Visa Office for the change of SEV from India to the UAE.

 - The Visa Office will have to cancel your SEV letter through EMGS (which may take around 3 weeks) before securing a new SEV from the Immigration Department referring to UAE Malaysian mission.
 Upon approval, you will be allowed to enter officially with a TA.

 Q. I’m a new student and have not received my student i-Kad.
 Would that be a problem with regards to my entry at KLIA?

 All new students will not have their i-Kad issued at this point of time before VALs are approved and issued.
 The process of acquiring an i-Kad will only take place when a student enters Malaysia, perform their post-medical at the appointed EMGS clinic and clear their medical check-up, submission of passport to EMGS and Immigration Department for student pass endorsement.
-Once Immigration issues your student pass sticker, your i-Kad will be automatically processed and released approximately after 3 to 4 weeks.
+Once immigration issues your student pass, your i-Kad will be automatically processed and released within 3 to 4 weeks.

-Q. I am a Foundation student and about to complete my studies in the next two months.
-I do not have my VAL and student pass endorsed in my passport, will this have an impact for my UG studies in September 2021?
+Q. I am a foundation student and have just completed my studies.
+I do not have my VAL and student pass endorsed in my passport, will this have an impact for my undergraduate studies in September 2021?

 EMGS reports to Ministry of Higher Education in which is responsible for all students studying in Malaysia.
 Therefore, all student applications must be vetted carefully before EMGS issues ‘EMGS Approval Letter’ to students.
 This letter proves as a testament that you have fulfilled your academic requirements to study with us.